Tough Questions And Real Drinks: YES or NO | Isabel Brown

 So I think it's more in the eye of the beholder than how most people would personally identify.

-But personally, I would say no, you have your own brand, your own situation.
+But personally, I would say, no, you have your own brand, your own situation.

-Yeah, you just even if you're not making money.
+Even if you're not making money.

-Even because here's what happens.
+Because here's what happens.

-You're it might be you might have a nice topic.
+You might have a nice conversation.

 So I don't think that's a possibility.